annabunches/advanced-spritesheet-export/readme.md

 ## Additional Notes

 * Toggling the advanced export settings on a layer will modify the layer colors.
+If you are using layer colors for other purposes, this extension will not work well for you.
 (This may be configurable in a future update)
+* Ignored layers always take precedence over merging; if a sublayer in a group is ignored, it will not be merged into the final sprite.

 ## Copyright Notice